 Sister had taken on the responsibility of ordering a big basket of goodies from Zingerman’s, the famous Ann Arbor deli and emporium, as part of the confab and celebration of Parents’ anniversary.

-Most of it was in good shape, and all the treats we managed to open were diverse enough to satisfy three generations of opinionated tasters.
-Although the big cookies were crumbled and a couple of the brownies were smooshed, we know how to eat broken baked goods and were not deterred.
+Unfortunately, the shipment was somewhat damaged in transit.
+The big cookies were crumbled and a couple of the brownies were smooshed, but we know how to eat broken baked goods and were not deterred.
+And the treats that were still intact were diverse enough to satisfy three generations of opinionated tasters.

-Following is Zingerman’s engaging, brand-congruent check on post-delivery customer satisfaction, Sister’s very smart answer, and Zingerman’s effective response, annotated to show the giftedness on both parts.
+Following is Zingerman’s engaging, brand-congruent, automatic check on post-delivery customer satisfaction, Sister’s very smart answer, and Zingerman’s effective response, annotated to show the giftedness on both parts.

 Zingerman’s Emailed Satisfaction Survey